 Frame and Geometry

-All Verve bikes come with an aluminum frame and are available in S-XL sizes but with forks made of either steel or aluminum.
+All Verve bikes have an aluminum frame and are available in S-XL sizes, but the forks are made of either steel or aluminum.

 They have a very relaxed geometry (more than the Trek FX family), so you can sit upright and have an excellent view of your surroundings.
 This is particularly helpful in traffic.